inkle/ink/README.md

 Ink comes with a C#-based (or [JavaScript-based](https://www.github.com/y-lohse/inkjs) runtime engine that can load and run a compiled ink story in JSON format.

 To compile the ink, either export from Inky (File -> Export to JSON).
-Or if you're using Unity, you can use the [ink-Unity-integration package](https://github.com/inkle/ink-unity-integration) which will automatically compile your ink for you whenever you edit it either in Inky or in an editor of your choice.
+Or if you're using Unity, you can use the [ink-unity-integration package](https://github.com/inkle/ink-unity-integration) which will automatically compile your ink for you whenever you edit it either in Inky or in an editor of your choice.

 *Advanced: You can also use the inklecate command line tool to compile ink stories, or you can call the compiler from C# code yourself.*